aljawaid/CostControl/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

 This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin allowing users to control the budget of a project.
+Manage your tasks and projects efficiently with more currencies.

 Features
 -------------

 - New default currencies
+  - `MYR`, `SGD`
 - to do: Work out a petty cash type system
 - to do: show currencies and costs etc for tasks too